-In addition to maintaining a distance between properties, animal farm buildings must also maintain a minimum distance of 35 metres from water courses and wells.There are local variations in the regulations, with the distances in some cases down as low as 25 metres, so for complete accuracy you need to consult your local prefecture.
+In addition to maintaining a distance between properties, animal farm buildings must also maintain a minimum distance of 35 metres from water courses and wells.There are local variations in the regulations, with the distances in some cases down as low as 25 metres, so for complete accuracy you need to consult your local prefecture or council.

 Once the maximum number of animals permitted under health regulations is exceeded, then the farm becomes a special planning category of property, called an Installation Classée, governed by the réglementation des installations classées pour la protection de l’environnement (ICPE).